CurryFan828/backend-development-workspace/unit-02-version-control/README.md

-"# Unit 02: Version Control"
+# Unit 02: Version Control

+This folder will contain projects and notes related to version control, including Git and GitHub exercises.